kLOsk/lifeisgood/readme.md

 Backgrounds
 -----------
 Sativa http://subtlepatterns.com/sativa/ by Luca Errico http://www.helloluke.com/ licensed under Creative Commons CC BY-SA 3.0
-created:  2014 Aug 09
-modified: 2014 Aug 09

 Notes
 -----
-> For best results, featured images should be at least 1000px in width.
+* For best results, featured images should be at least 1000px in width.

-> Galleries in a post with gallery post format are automatically displayed as a slider.
+* Galleries in a post with gallery post format are automatically displayed as a slider.
 For best results, these images should be at least 1000px in width.

 Screenshot
 ----------
 [![Screenshot](https://github.com/kLOsk/lifeisgood/raw/master/screenshot.png)](#screenshot)

+created:  2014 Aug 09
+modified: 2014 Aug 09